nebari-dev/nebari-docs/docs/docs/how-tos/nebari-stages-directory.md

 # The Nebari "Stages" Directory

-The Nebari CLI generates Terraform manifests and saves them on disk in directories `stages/[stage-name]` relative to the location of your configuation file.
+The Nebari CLI generates Terraform manifests and saves them on disk in directories `stages/[stage-name]` relative to the location of your configuration file.
 Knowing how and when these directories are used will allow you to better track changes that the Nebari CLI makes to your running Nebari deployment when you upgrade or modify the configuration file.

 ## Nebari CLI Steps
 The following three Nebari CLI commands trigger different steps in the Nebari deployment process.